Information You Need to Use the Estimator

 If you are an eligible tax-exempt employer, the credit cannot exceed the amount of certain payroll taxes.
-For tax years beginning in 2014, payroll taxes, for this purpose, mean only the following taxes:
+For this purpose, payroll taxes mean only the following taxes:

-- Federal income taxes you were required to withhold from employees' wages in calendar year 2014,
+- Federal income taxes you were required to withhold from employees' wages during the calendar year,

-- Medicare taxes you were required to withhold from employees' wages in calendar year 2014, and
+- Medicare taxes you were required to withhold from employees' wages during the calendar year, and

-- Medicare taxes you were required to pay for calendar year 2014.
+- Medicare taxes you were required to pay for the calendar year.

 Generally, you must pay a uniform percentage (not less than 50%) of the premium cost for each enrolled employee's health insurance coverage.
 This step will assist you to determine whether you meet this requirement.